hemaldias/hemaldias.github.io/_projects/dystome.md

 ## The Problem

 Focal Hand Dystonia (FHD) is a neurological condition causing painful spasms in the hand which tends to affect only one task - writing.
-It makes hand writing illegible, slow and agonising to sustain.
+It makes handwriting illegible, slow, and agonising to sustain.

 The actual physical problem of FHD is excessive pressure being applied to the grip of the pen, and to the paper itself.

 ![](/images/dystome/pressure.jpg)

 The current most common solution is botox injections to the hand.
 The advantage is that it weakens muscles in the hand leading to lower pressures.
-It is however temporary, expensive and weakens your whole hand.
+It is however temporary, expensive, and weakens your whole hand.

 ---

 ## The Solution

 People with FHD have excessive brain plasticity.
 They have an increased ability to learn motor actions (such as writing) at later stages of their life.
-At some point, they learnt how to write incorrectly which causes the issue. **The correct motor action can however be relearnt.**
+At some point, they learned how to write incorrectly which causes the issue. **The correct motor action can however be relearned.**

 This process of retraining is typically conducted over months by a specialised physiotherapist who prescribes writing exercises and closely monitors.

 > Retraining alone showed a 31% improvement in legibility

-Retraining is uncommon as there is a national shortage of pysiotherapists hence the increased dependence on home exercise but how can a physiotherapist be confident that the correct action is being relearnt without supervision?
+Retraining is uncommon as there is a national shortage of physiotherapists hence the increased dependence on home exercise but how can a physiotherapist be confident that the correct action is being relearned without supervision?
 This is why I developed dystome.

 ![](/images/dystome/diagram.jpg)

-dystome is a special pen which you can use from anywhere that analyses your writing style and gives feedback on how it could be improved.
+dystome is a special pen that you can use from anywhere that analyses your writing style and gives feedback on how it could be improved.
 It’s intended to be used in conjunction with a treatment schedule from a physiotherapist but allows a greater range of exercises to be done from home.

 ---

 ## Technology Demonstration

 As part of the project, I made a functional prototype and app.
-The prototype features a presure sensor monitoring how hard the pen is being gripped, and another one measuring the pressure applied to the page.
+The prototype features a pressure sensor monitoring how hard the pen is being gripped, and another one measuring the pressure applied to the page.

 <div>
 <video autoplay="autoplay" loop="loop" width="100%">